 I have been living an "alternative" lifestyle for many years now which leads to a lot of well...alternative situations.
 I have read about enemas consisting of things like champagne being used and it helps to make a person drunk faster.
 I do not think it would affect a person and I think the alcohol would probably lead to major discomfort or burning, even low proof stuff like champagne.
 I thought I should ask and see what you know before trying it.

-It is true that some people use alcohol enemas for purposes of intoxication.
-Because the primary job of the intestines is to absorb nutrients into the body, if you put alcohol directly into your colon, it will be absorbed much more rapidly than it would be if it entered your body orally.
-It can make you very drunk, very quickly.
-Because everyone's body is different, it's hard to judge how much or how quickly an alcohol enema would affect any one person.
+An alcohol enema occurs when alcohol is poured (usually via a tube) into the rectum.
+Since the primary job of the intestines is to absorb nutrients into the body, if you put alcohol directly into your colon, it will be absorbed much more rapidly than it would be if it entered your body orally.
+Alcohol enemas also allow you to bypass the liver (where 90 percent of alcohol is filtered and metabolized) and subsequently allow alcohol of a higher concentration into the bloodstream at a quicker rate.
+This process can make you very drunk, very quickly.
+However, since everyone's body is different, and the alcohol isn’t going through the same absorption process as when it’s taken orally, it's hard to judge how much or how quickly an alcohol enema would affect any one person.

-The anus has a lot of nerve endings, so some people find it stimulating to insert things like dildos, or give themselves enemas with different substances as part of sex.
-And people have used enemas for centuries (mostly just water) in many different cultures for ritual or cleansing purposes.
+It’s also worth noting that the anus has a lot of nerve endings, so some people find it stimulating to insert things such as dildos or give themselves enemas with different substances as part of sex.
+People have used enemas for centuries (mostly just water) in many different cultures for ritual or cleansing purposes.
+However, as the saying goes, there can be too much of a good thing.
 Frequent enema use can actually lead to constipation, so "all things in moderation" is probably a good policy.